 - Taking photos of the scene and closeups of any damage

-Most insurance policies cover all claims that occur anywhere within the continental U.S. Some may even cover collisions outside the U.S. If you travel north and a collision occurs on the Canadian side of the border, your insurance may still have your back.
+Most insurance policies cover all claims that occur anywhere within the continental U.S. Some may even cover collisions outside the U.S. Before contacting yours, have all the above information gathered and at hand, including the photos of collision areas on all vehicles involved.
+Your agent will thank you.

-You may bring your car to a collision repair center in your home state after your trip.
-If the damage is more severe, you may take it to a repair shop in the state you’re visiting.
+You may be able to take your vehicle to a collision repair center near your home depending on the severity of the collision.
+If the damage is more severe, you may have to take it to a repair shop near the site of the accident.

-If the damage is relatively minor, then we recommend bringing the car to Absolute Auto Body after your vacation.
-This is especially the case for cosmetic damages, such as a dent or scratch in the auto paint.
+If the damage is relatively minor, bring the car to Absolute Auto Body after your trip, especially for cosmetic damages, such as a dent or scratch in the auto paint.
 In short, treat an out-of-town car accident as any other collision scenario.
+Contact us with all your auto body needs!

 Two locations to serve you: Everett and Lynnwood